-Female Urinary Incontinence Treatment in Ocala
+Female Urinary Incontinence Treatment in Ocala, FL

 Millions of women experience involuntary loss of urine called urinary incontinence.
 Women experience incontinence twice as often as men.
 Pregnancy and childbirth, menopause, and the structure of the female urinary tract account for this difference.